 If a trust is designated as a beneficiary, you must provide both the date of the trust and the name(s) of the trustee(s).
 You agree that if you are subject to community property or marital property state requirements, your spouse may be required to consent to any beneficiary you designate who is not your spouse, or who is in addition to your spouse.
 You also understand that any beneficiary designation you make, other than your spouse, may not be effective without your spouse's consent.
-You certify, under penalty of perjury, if you are married and you have not named your spouse as your sole Primary Beneficiary, you have consulted a qualified tax or legal professional about the need to document spousal consent, and about the consequences of not obtaining your spouse's consent.
+You certify, under penalty of perjury, if you are married and you have not named your spouse as your spouse?
+Sonsent.
+You also understand the consequences of not obtaining your spouse's consent.

-- (1) Per Stirpes Beneficiary Designations - The Custodian shall accept as complete and accurate all written instructions provided in good order by the estate/executor with regard to the identification of the beneficiaries and the allocations thereto. - (2) Spousal Provisions for Same Sex Couples In accordance with federal regulations, where an individual is lawfully married to another individual, regardless of sex, both individuals shall be treated as a "spouse" for federal tax purposes.
+- (1) Per Stirpes Beneficiary Designations The Custodian shall accept as complete and accurate all written instructions provided in good order by the estate/executor with regard to the identification of the beneficiaries and the allocations thereto. - (2) Spousal Provisions for Same Sex Couples In accordance with federal regulations, where an individual is lawfully married to another individual, regardless of sex, both individuals shall be treated as a "spouse" for federal tax purposes.
 Individuals in a civil union or domestic partnership will not be treated as spouses for federal tax purposes.